Saturday, November 9, 2024

 Conclusion

-The New Jerusalem’s description in the Bible, when considered through a modern lens, reveals a project so grand that it would dwarf the world’s combined economic and material resources.
+The Holy City to come as description in the Revelation 21:9-26, when considered through a modern lens, reveals a project so grand that it would dwarf the world’s combined economic and material resources.
 The total estimated cost of $2.54 sextillion highlights the city’s unimaginable scale and value, embodying a divine ideal far beyond human capacity.
 This perspective deepens the awe-inspiring vision of the New Jerusalem, presenting it as an unparalleled testament to divine glory and grandeur.

 The scale of 24.1 million times is almost incomprehensible when applied to the realities of our world.
 To put it simply, finding examples on Earth where one thing is exactly 24.1 million times bigger than another is exceedingly rare because of the sheer magnitude of that comparison.
 Such a scale is so vast that it stretches beyond what we typically encounter in our daily lives.
 It highlights that the New Jerusalem, as described, is not just grand—it transcends human experience and imagination.
 This helps to illustrate the extraordinary and divine nature of this biblical city, reminding us that its scale and value surpass anything that exists or could be built on Earth.